FrederoxDev/Bedrock-Modding-Wiki/docs/advanced-topics/entt.md

 > [!WARNING]
 > Both `getOrAddComponent` and `removeComponent` call the non-const version of `entt::basic_registry<...>::assure<T>`.
-> If either of these functions are called before storage for the component `T` has not already been created by
+> If either of these functions are called before storage for the component `T` has been created by Minecraft, the
-> Minecraft, the storage will be created by your mod.
-The undesired consequence of this is that the storage object's
+> storage will be created by your mod.
+The undesired consequence of this is that the storage object's virtual function
-> virtual function table will be located in the read-only data section of your mod's binary.
-Unloading the mod after
+> table will be located in the read-only data section of your mod's binary.
+Unloading the mod after this point will
-> this point will cause a game crash.
-While there are methods to prevent this error, this guide does not currently
+> cause a game crash.
+While there are methods to prevent this error, this guide does not currently address them.
-> address them.

 ### Actors